wesbos/dad-jokes/readme.md

 ---

-**Q**: Did you here about the witch who was off by two when casting a hex?
+**Q**: Did you hear about the witch who was off by two when casting a hex?

 **A**: They failed to make the target DEAD and made them DEAF instead!